FREE SHIPPING ON MOST ORDERS OVER $199

 Unloader

 A valve that is between the compressor pump and tank.
-It opens when the compressor stops, that "psssssst" sound.
-This enables the compressor to start easier the next time.
+It opens when the compressor stops, that "psss" you hear when a compressor stops.

 Vacuum Pumps

-A vacuum pump is a compressor that operates with an intake pressure below atmospheric and discharge pressure.
+A vacuum pump is a compressor that operates with an intake pressure below atmospheric and discharge pressure at or slightly above atmospheric.